 Consistent with Condition 2, Schedule 7 of the Project Approval, Table 4 outlines the performance indicators that will be used to assess the performance of the WstMP, and in particular whether suitable measures are in place to:

-- minimise the waste (including coal reject) generated by Metropolitan Coal; - ensure waste is appropriately stored, handled and disposed of; and - ensure coal reject is appropriately sampled in accordance with the relevant Resource Recovery Exemption/Order.
+- minimise the waste (including coal reject) generated by Metropolitan Coal; and - ensure waste is appropriately stored, handled and disposed of.

 The waste management performance indicators are described in Table 4.